Update 5/7: The GOP tax hike proposal is dead.

 In the words of the great Cole Porter, anything goes.

 With just a few weeks remaining in the 86th regular session of the Texas Legislature, it’s crunch time.
-And despite the lofty goals from ruling Republicans of both lowering residential property taxes and reforming an unsustainable school finance system, reality seems to be harshing their mellow.
+And despite the lofty GOP goals of both lowering residential property taxes and reforming an unsustainable school finance system, reality seems to be harshing their mellow.

 Yes, for all the kumbaya that kicked off session, turns out fixing the state’s largest and most expensive public policy problems is, well, hard.